 Traditionally, insurers have detected fraud manually.
 Due to the inherent drawbacks of these techniques, undetected fraud continues to put a strain on insurers.
-Since this method relies on existing fraud data, new frauds could easily go unnoticed as well.
+Since this method relies on existing fraud data, new frauds could also easily go unnoticed.
 Some fraudulent claims sneak through the system when just sampling methods are employed to analyze claims for fraud.
 In addition, the old approach is not designed to handle the influx of data and information from numerous new and various sources of information in an integrated way because it only functions in silos.

 What is Insurance Fraud?

 Claim fraud is the most common sort of insurance fraud out of all the different kinds.
 Organizations that manually file claims are frequently left unequipped as fraudsters’ tactics become more complex and firms lack the technical capacity to keep up, whether it be an individual making an overstated claim or a coordinated conspiracy among many to exploit insurance companies.
-Insurance claim fraud is not a recent occurrence, but it has always proven challenging to eradicate.
+Insurance claim fraud is not recent, but it has always proven challenging to eradicate.

-Insurance Fraud Types:
+Insurance Fraud Types

 Here are two major insurance fraud types:

-Hard fraud is the act of deliberately faking injury or damage to get money from an insurance company.
+i) Hard fraud is the act of deliberately faking injury or damage to get money from an insurance company.

 More specifically, these are some of the most common insurance fraud types split by niche: